-- (a) For $$ functions f, if f has an antiderivative, then this antiderivative is unique. - (b) For functions f, if f(x) is a linear function with positive slope, then any antiderivative of f is also a linear function. - (c) For antiderivatives F of a given function f, if f(x) is positive over an interval, then F(x) is also positive over that interval. - (d) For functions f, if f(x) is increasing over an interval, then every antiderivative F(x) is concave up over that interval.
+- (a) For functions f, f(x) has at most one derivative. - (b) For functions f, if f(x) is linear and has a positive slope, then an antiderivative, F(x), is a linear function. - (c) For functions f, if f(x) is positive over an interval, then an antiderivative F(x) is positive over the interval. - (d) For functions f, if f(x) is increasing over an interval, then an antiderivative F(x) is positive over the interval.

 In mathematics, we consider a statement to be false if we can find any examples where the statement is not true.
 We refer to these examples as counterexamples.
 Note that a counterexample is an example for which the "if" part of the statement is true, but the "then" part of the statement is false.
-4. Find the most general antiderivative of the function.
-(Check your answer by differentiation.)